praveenoruganti/praveenoruganti-springboot/0_Projects/praveenoruganti-rabbitmq-integration-service/ReadMe.md

 ### Queue:
 Here, our message will be stored.
 Once consumed by consumers, message will be removed from queue.
-RabbitMQ queues also follow FIFO — First-In-First-Out methodology.
+RabbitMQ queues also follow FIFO (First-In-First-Out methodology).

 ### Consumer:
 Consumer listens on a RabbitMQ Queue to receive messages.